 - It has always been important that our investment framework is robust, repeatable, and difficult to imitate.

-- Being active and identifying idiosyncratic stock ideas will be key to generating alpha for our clients.
+- Being active and identifying idiosyncratic stock ideas will be key to pursuing alpha for our clients.

 - Looking forward, we are excited that the market is returning to a state where price discovery and stock fundamentals begin to matter again.

-David Eiswert recently marked his 10‑year anniversary of managing the Global Focused Growth Equity Strategy.
-We met with him to discuss how he has managed the strategy through an unprecedented period for equity investors.
-He talks about the lessons learned, describes his investment process, and explains why he believes his investment framework is robust enough to create repeatable alpha for clients.
+David Eiswert recently marked his 10‑year anniversary of managing the Global Stock Fund.
+We met with him to discuss how he has managed the fund through an unprecedented period for equity investors.
+He talks about the lessons learned, describes his investment process, and explains why he believes his investment framework is robust enough to create repeatable alpha1 for clients.

-What was your aim for the strategy when you began, and what lessons have you learned?
+Q. What was your aim for the fund when you began, and what lessons have you learned?

 It is important to think about what we have learned, but also what can we do better and how we can evolve to become even better investors.
 We have been through huge changes over the past 10 years, and many of the events that have happened no one could have predicted.

 "It is important to think about what we have learned, but also what can we do better, and how we can evolve to become even better investors."